zubeyirtercan/voicefoundry-demo/readme.md

 - Go to the page Routing > Contact flows
 - In the contact flow list find "VoiceFoundry Demo Flow" and open it
 - From the combo-button in the top-right corner select "Import flow (beta)"
-- Either use [the flow file in this project](ContactFlow/VoiceFoundryDemoContactFlow.json) or download from [here](https://voicefoundry-artifacts.s3.amazonaws.com/ContactFlow/VoiceFoundryDemoContactFlow.json) and import it into the contact flow.
+- Either use [VoiceFoundryDemoContactFlow.json file in this project](ContactFlow/VoiceFoundryDemoContactFlow.json) or download from [here](https://voicefoundry-artifacts.s3.amazonaws.com/ContactFlow/VoiceFoundryDemoContactFlow.json) and import it into the contact flow.
 - Now we need to update the Lambda function ARN in the flow.
 To do this, go to the Outputs tab of the CloudFormation stack
 - Select and copy the LambdaARN value
 - Back to the flow and find the "Invoke AWS Lambda Function" block and click to open the details.
 - Paste the function ARN in the clipboard into the "Function ARN" selector directly.
 - Publish the flow by clicking "Publish"
+- Go to the phone numbers in the Amazon Connect console and assign the ContactFlow to it.
+If you do not have a phone number or did not let the template create one for you, you can claim a number in Amazon Connect console.

 ## Testing

-- If you have a toll-free or DID number to test you can attach the flow to that number and make a call.
+- Call your phone number to initiate the ContactFlow you attached.
-- Vanity numbers will be generated and top 5 of them will be saved to the DynamoDB, top 3 of them will be read to the caller during the flow
+- Vanity numbers will be generated and top 5 of them will be saved to the DynamoDB, top 3 of them will be read back to the caller during the flow.
 - You can list the last 5 records in the DynamoDB table by clicking the WebpageURL in the CloudFormation outputs tab.
-- The working version of this project can be called at `+1 800-497-0290` and the last 5 records can be listed [here](https://vcfo2xqo6mculbej3onbhsfl2e0qfzaf.lambda-url.us-west-2.on.aws/)
+- The working version of this project can be called at `+1 800-497-0290` and the last 5 records can be listed [here](https://yiq4g7yxx6xenfbr47saput3fq0bboas.lambda-url.us-west-2.on.aws/)

+## Deleting the stack

+You can delete the stack from via CloudFormation console.
+This way the template will delete all the resources it has created.
+Before initiating the delete command, you need to detach the contact flow from the phone number.
+Otherwise, you will get a "resource in use" error.

 ## Lambda Functions Manual Deployment